Common Side Effects of Breast Cancer Treatments

 - Joint pain

-Tips easing side effects caused by hormone therapy for breast cancer:
+Tips for easing side effects caused by hormone therapy for breast cancer:

 The side effects caused by hormone therapies can often be addressed with some of the following tips: